Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

  * Sources and runs the *design.tcl*, which does the following:
      * Selects target Versal VC1902 device.
      * Creates IPs and ports.
-     * Creates blocks, configures and connects IP (i.e., control, interfaces, and processing system (CIPS), Smartconnect).
+     * Creates blocks, configures and connects IP (that is), control, interfaces, and processing system (CIPS), Smartconnect).
      * Runs placement and routing.
      * Creates a programmable device image (PDI) and Xilinx Support Archive (XSA).
-	PDI and XSA can be found at,
+	You can find PDI and XSA at,
 	```
 	PDI - /<path for workspace>/Performance_Benchmark/Dhrystone/Design/runs/dperf_<*>/dhrystone_tutorial.runs/impl_1/dhrystone_perf_wrapper.pdi
 	XSA - /<path for workspace>/Performance_Benchmark/Dhrystone/Design/dhrystone_tutorial.xsa